abarruda/MusicBot/README.md

 - Mixcloud (coming soon)

 ## Getting Started
-1. Add the existing bot I run `Room2Bot` to your Telegram [group](https://telegram.org/faq#q-what-makes-telegram-groups-cool), or if you have privacy concerns, follow the [Installation Instructions](#installation-instructions) to get the bot up and running.
+1. Add the existing bot I run `@TheMusicBot` to your Telegram [group](https://telegram.org/faq#q-what-makes-telegram-groups-cool), or if you have privacy concerns, follow the [Installation Instructions](#installation-instructions) to get the bot up and running.
 2. Start sending videos and audio links to your group.
 3. Message the bot directly with the command `/help` for instructions to start browsing your custom curated content!